-An exploration of the expansion of cacao agroforestry into (non estate/plantations/perennials) cropland revealed little effect at the scale of analysis used here.
+An initial exploration of the expansion of cacao agroforestry into other cropland revealed little effect at the scale of analysis used here.
 Areas were very small as we did not consider replacing rice (we did not think this plausible).
-Also, we could not access to spatial data on degraded lands.
-Therefore, we did not pursue these two scenarios.
+Therefore, we did not pursue this scenario.